Question

 RUN;

-How do you find a specific string in a long input record, then read the data immediately afterwards?
 Try the following sample code which looks for the first occurrence of the strings 'MONDAY' and 'TUESDAY', then reads the number following them in 2 different ways:

 FILENAME indata 'indata1.dat';